 If you are having issues logging in, please refer to the following guide: Library Database Login Troubleshooting Guide.

-The CUI Library staff is anxious to hear from you.
-An anonymous suggestion box is available in the lobby of the library and on the lower floor near the stacks.
+The Schroeder Library staff is anxious to hear from you.
+An anonymous suggestion box is available in the lobby of the library and on the lower floor near the stairs.
 Comments and questions are responded to often.
-You may also contact us at [email protected].
+You may also contact us at [email protected] or using the comments link here: Comments and Suggestions »

 Study Rooms are only available to Concordia students.
 Study rooms have a 2-hour limit.
 Study Rooms need to be checked out at the Circulation Desk with your student ID.

 All library materials are listed in the online catalog.
 You can also find information on how to use the library’s resources on our libguide.

-The STACKS, also known as the Main Reading Room, hold most of our collection and are located downstairs.
+The STACKS, also known as the Main Reading Room, hold most of our collection and are located at the back of the library on the lower level of the Schroeder Library and Learning Commons.
 The collection is organized by the Library of Congress (LC) Classification System, a series of letters and numbers.
 The ends of the shelves are labeled to help you search.
-See the Library Map to find where your book may be or ask for help at the Circulation or Reference Desk.
+See the Library Map to find where your book may be or ask for help at the Circulation.

-Books circulate for 4 weeks, and media materials circulate for 2 weeks.
-Check the 'date due' card or your receipt.
+Books circulate for 4 weeks.
+Check your receipt.
 You can also check the status of your materials from OneSearch.
 Click the 'Sign In' link in the upper right-hand corner of the page.
 Log in using your E# and Blackboard password.
 A list will appear with all the books you have checked out and their due dates.

 You can renew books one of two ways: